BNP Paribas London expats told to go local or go home

-PARIS French bank BNP Paribas (BNPP.PA) is forcing some long-standing London-based "expat" traders to choose between coming back to Paris or losing their expat status by switching to a local UK contract, the bank said on Wednesday.
+PARIS, June 26 French bank BNP Paribas is forcing some long-standing London-based "expat" traders to choose between coming back to Paris or losing their expat status by switching to a local UK contract, the bank said on Wednesday.

 The traders affected, some of whom have worked for years in London with a French home base, have a difficult choice: convert to British contracts, or return to France where they could face higher tax rates.